 ResNet-50 mitigates gradient degradation through skip connections, enabling deeper feature extraction, while the hybrid CNN--LSTM further improves performance by incorporating temporal correlations directly into its learning process.

 The average results from the six-fold cross-validation are listed in Table~\ref{tab:cv_summary}.
-The baseline CNN achieves average training and validation MAE values of 0.5754 and 0.6723, respectively.
-ResNet-50 improves these to 0.5442 and 0.4802, while the hybrid CNN–LSTM attains the lowest errors, with 0.2162 and 0.2530.
-A similar trend is observed in RMSE and MErrP, which also decrease steadily from the CNN to the hybrid model.
+The results show a clear progression across the three architectures, with the baseline CNN providing a reference level of accuracy, ResNet-50 yielding improved performance, and the hybrid CNN–LSTM achieving the lowest errors overall.
+A similar trend is observed in MErrP, which also decreases steadily from the CNN to the hybrid model.
 The close agreement between training and validation metrics across all architectures confirms that none of the models show signs of overfitting.
-Overall, the results indicate a clear performance progression from the baseline CNN to the hybrid CNN–LSTM, with the latter providing the most accurate and stable predictions.
+Overall, the hybrid CNN–LSTM provides the most accurate and stable predictions among the models considered.